YesterdaysCoffee/TrideX_17.9/README.md

 - Simplified belt threading with easy to assemble belt tensioners
 - 9mm X & Y Belts
 - 4 NEMA 17's powering X & Y axis
+- Full use of build plate when using print heads 65mm or narrower.

 ## Optional:
 - Re-use your Trident Z-drive leadscrews